Quantum Seniority-based Subspace Expansion: Linear Combinations of Short-Circuit Unitary Transformations for the Electronic Structure Problem: Q-SENSE Algorithm

-where $N_\text{orb}$ denotes the number of molecular orbitals.
-By trivial extension, $\ket{\phi_\mu}$ are also eigenstates of the total seniority operator.
+where $N_\text{orb}$ denotes the number of molecular orbitals (MOs).

-The subspace of $\ket{\phi_\mu}$ can be extended to the complete singlet Hilbert subspace of $N_e$ electrons if we satisfy two conditions: 1) repetitions of pair rotations in $\hat{W}_{\mu}$ are allowed, 2) singlet CSFs built by $\hat{V}_\mu$ span all possible combinations of unpaired electrons on all available orbitals.
-The first condition holds because $\hat{T}_{rs}^{(p)}$ forms a universal set for the zero-seniority subspace, equivalent to the Doubly Occupied Configuration Interaction (DOCI) space \cite{Henderson2014DOCI}.
+The space spanned by $\left\{\ket{\phi_\mu}\right\}$ can be extended to the complete singlet Hilbert subspace of $N_e$ electrons if: 1) repetitions of pair rotations in $\hat{W}_{\mu}$ are allowed; 2) singlet CSFs built by $\hat{V}_\mu$ span all possible combinations and singlet coupling of unpaired electrons on all available orbitals.
+The first condition holds because $\hat{T}_{rs}^{(p)}$ forms a universal set for the zero-seniority subspace, which is equivalent to the Doubly Occupied Configuration Interaction (DOCI) space \cite{Henderson2014DOCI}.
 The second condition stems from the inability of $\hat{W}_\mu$ to move unpaired electrons formed by $\hat{V}_\mu$.
-This full extension will require an exponential number of parameters; thus in applications, subsets of states $\ket{\phi_\mu}$ are limited by heuristic choices that are presented in Section \ref{sec:basis_selection}.
+This full extension will require an exponential number of parameters; thus, in applications, subsets of states $\ket{\phi_\mu}$ are selected using heuristic choices that are presented in Section~\ref{sec:basis_selection}.